seanpreston/quaderno-api/sections/estimates.md

 This will return `201 Created`, with the current JSON representation of the estimate if the creation was a successthe along the location of the new estimate in the 'url' field .
 If the user does not have access to create new estimates, you'll see `401 Unauthorized`.

+### Estimate states

+Possible estimate states are:

+* draft
+* sent
+* accepted
+* declined
+* invoiced
+* reverted
+* late

+You can set the estimate state by passing the `state` attribute, but bear these considerations in mind:

+* The `invoiced` state is final so you cannot overwrite it.
+* The `sent` state only can overwrite the state `draft`.

 ### Create an attachment during estimate creation

 Optionally, you can pass the following key-value along with the rest of the parameters: